 The following selected historical combined consolidated financial data as of December 31, 2012 and 2011 and for each of the three years in the period ended December 31, 2012 are derived from our audited combined consolidated financial statements incorporated by reference into this prospectus.
 The selected combined consolidated balance sheet data as of December 31, 2010 and the selected historical combined consolidated financial data for 2009 and 2008 are derived from our audited financial statements of the Predecessors not included in or incorporated by reference into this prospectus.
-The consolidated statements of operations data for the six months ended June 30, 2013 and June 30, 2012 and the consolidated balance sheet data at June 30, 2013 are derived from our unaudited consolidated financial statements appearing in our most recent Quarterly Report on Form 10-Q incorporated by reference into this prospectus.
-The consolidated balance sheet data at June 30, 2012 are derived from our unaudited consolidated financial statements that are not included in or incorporated by reference into this prospectus.
+The consolidated financial statements of operations data for the six months ended June 30, 2013 and June 30, 2012 and the consolidated balance sheet data at June 30, 2013 are derived from our unaudited consolidated financial statements appearing in our most recent Quarterly Report on Form 10-Q incorporated by reference into this prospectus.
+The consolidated balance sheet data at June 30, 2012 are derived from our unaudited consolidated balance sheet data at June 30, 2012 are derived from our unaudited consolidated financial statements appearing in our most recent Quarterly Report on Form 10-Q incorporated by reference into this prospectus.
 The unaudited pro forma C Corporation financial data presented give effect to income taxes assuming we operated as a taxable corporation since inception for the 2011, 2010, 2009 and 2008 columns and since December 31, 2011 for the 2012 columns.
 Operating results for the periods presented below are not necessarily indicative of results that may be expected for any future periods.
 You should review this information together with "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our historical combined consolidated financial statements and related notes which are incorporated by reference into this prospectus.